-Prior to the drop test, measure the aspect ratio of a sample of 50 riffled catalyst extrudate specimens as previously described.
+Prior to the drop test, measure the aspect ratio of a sample of about 50 riffled catalyst extrudate specimens as previously described.

-To begin the test, assemble a drop tube with a recovery plate made of type 316 stainless steel.
+To begin the test, assemble a drop tube with a collision plate and recovery pan made of type 316 stainless steel.
+Leave about a 1cm gap between the tube and the collision plate.
 Set the vibratory feeder discharge height accordingly for the drop tube length.
 Center the feeder chute outlet over the drop tube.
+Measure and record the drop height as the vertical distance from the catalyst feeder release point to the collision plate.
 (TEXT: Ensure that the feed hopper area is appropriately ventilated.)

 Then, load the sample into the feed hopper.
-Run the feeder at 250 Hz until all specimens have fallen freely into the drop tube.
+Select the feeder at 250 Hz or less and limit the rate of discharge to ensure extrudates do not drop on top of each other.
+Proceed until all specimens have fallen freely into the drop tube.

-Then, transfer the particles from the recovery plate to a sieve.
+Then, transfer the particles from the recovery pan to a sieve.
 (TEXT: US #16) Gently sieve the sample to remove the catalyst fines.
 Measure the post-collision aspect ratio of the sample.

 Repeat the drop test and aspect ratio measurements up to 10 times in this way.
 Compare the results to the initial measurements.